-Northeast still facing flooding, outages after killer storm
+U.S. Northeast still facing flooding, outages after killer storm

 One flight landing at Washington’s Dulles International Airport on Friday experienced turbulence so rough that most passengers became sick and the pilots were on the verge of becoming ill, the Federal Aviation Administration said.

-Reporting by Joseph Ax in Princeton, New Jersey; Additional reporting by Brendan O'Brien in Milwaukee; Editing by Matthew Lewis, Daniel Wallis and Bill Trott
+Reporting by Joseph Ax in Princeton, New Jersey; Additional reporting by Brendan O'Brien in Milwaukee and Rich McKay in Atlanta; Editing by Bill Trott and Muralikumar Anantharaman